ldalzotto/Engine/doc/docs/render_middleware.md

 ## MeshRendererComponent

-The meshrenderer component uses a material ressource and a mesh ressource to allocate and link a renderable object.
+The meshrenderer component uses a material resource and a mesh resource to allocate and link a renderable object.

 # 3D position update

-Every frame frame, the system checks if any of the meshrenderer components and camera component associated node has moved.
-If that's the case, then a model matrix update event is sended to the render system.
+Every frame, the system checks if any of the meshrenderer components and camera component associated node has moved.
+If that's the case, then a model matrix update event is sent to the render system.